kennycason/kennycason/posts/2008-12-24-creating-multi-lingual-webpages-using-php-part-1.markdown

 ---
 title: Creating Multi-lingual Webpages using PHP (part 1)
 author: Kenny Cason
-tags: design, Linguistics, multilingual, page, PHP, web
+tags: linguistics, multilingual, page, php, web dev
 ---

 For those who have ever tried to design a multilingual web page only to end up with 5 different index pages to represent your 5 different languages, this article may be of interest.
 I would like to point out that this solution is only one of many.
 While this solution is probably not best fit for large sites, I consider it a decent solution for smaller sites.